docsteveharris/paper-spotepi/write/scratch.md

 <!-- @resume(2016-02-16T16-10 ) -->
 - [X] mortality distribution: early vs late  @done(2016-02-16)
-- [ ] mortality magnitude
 - [ ] mortality and decision
+- [ ] recommend and accept interaction
 - [ ] subgroup - those recommended
 - [ ] interhospital variation

 90-day mortality was 30% (3935) for patients without treatment limits, and most deaths occurred early (25% within 3 days, and 50% within 9 days).
+Survival was worse for patients initially accepted to critical care (hazard ratio 1.18, 95% confidence interval 1.09 to 1.27) which we ascribe to an indication bias.

  Mortality was higher for those recommended to critical care,